 Lara has written a simple story on a topic with which she is familiar.
 Her writing shows evidence of purposeful vocabulary enrichment.
-Holloween Candy Tragedy "OH! on my god! have no more candies left.
-Well---Two days until it + hollowern and it means. unlimited candy!"
-I was sitting in my room playing with my toys.
-I live up swift in saskatoon with my parents my porm walls are painted pink and I have untimited humber of Gorgeous dolls on my bed.
-My friends came overfinama we all planned on our route for hollowern trick or treating.
-Pfer we were done playing they all went better hon and I bell the entire play for hollowern to Dad.
+Holloween Candy Tragedy "OH, oh my god! have no more candies left.
+Well--candy!
+I was oithing in my room playing with my toys.
+I live up swift in saskatoon with my parents my room walls are painted pink and I have unlimited mimbet of Gorgeous dolls on my bed.
+My frends came overfinance we all planned on our route for hollowern trick or treating.
+After we were done playing they all went the homes and I deal the entire play for hollowern to Dad.

-Sleep of this night was able short and the next day agos.
-Morn and Dad took me to store and well got bulght a snowwhite costume for the Hallowen we came home and somehow the day was spent.
-I was waiting for hollowern up partiently.
-After all the worting finally!
-Hollowen arrived in the morning after breakfast I got ready jobby Costume. morning after breaklost I got ready without costume.
-I went to school we had some candies as treat from our teacher the teacher took our pictures.
-I enjoyed the day in school to the went for thick or treating which my friends came over we went for thick or treating which were eathfor 2 hours picking candies.
-This was our lucky hollowers, we didn't got tricked I came back to home with a bag full of different type of Candies and chocolous, and I was overwhelmed by the Candies!

-After sorting out the candies I steptisteep.
-I had dreams about cancles all night long.
-I wake up earlier than usual this morning with standard wait to eat canday that I have had gathered I came down to breakfast table and asked for condy so morn said rome have breakfast first, we will talk about Condies after, so I sat down and started to eat my cereals. mom and dod were talking uneasy to me which I suspected their there is sumething fishy, but I ig Moreclital was just too happy to get the candies....
+Sleep of this night was quite sheet and the next day dame.
+Mom and Dad took me to store and well got bought a snowwhite costume for the Hallowen we came home and somehow the day were spent.
+I was waiting for hollowern up patiently.
+After all the waiting finally!
+Holloween arrived in the morning after breakfast I got ready in how Costume I went to school in we had some candies as treat from our teacher the teacher look our pictures.
+I enjoyed the day in school to continue back home, and after supper my friends came over use went for trick or treating. were entrone & hours picking condies.
+This was our lucky hollowers, we didn't got tricked I came back to home with a bag full of different type of Candies and Chocolous, and I was overwhelmed by the Canclies!
+I had dreams about concles all night long. wait to ear canday that I have had gathered I come down after so I sat down and started to eat my cereals. mom and dod were talking uneasy to me which I suspected their there is sumething fishly, but I ig Moreclite I was just too happy to the candies....
 After finishing the breakfast, finally the moment Came, On which I was going to ed candy.
-But wait --WHATILL mome and dady said hey are all the candies, after I slept I was shocked at first but then I said its oky --- I just want you to be happy and upt over the situation but I stanked a treasure hunt in home as I know they can never eso this much candy in one night I saanned the entire home.
-I went through all the closets now I was getting upset to ha to storage room.
-It was dark in there, I heard some something noise and then saw something small move infront of me- Browse of terror I bumped into a shelf and stood there.
-The bump caused the shelf to move and the country bogs on top dropped on my head.
+But wait --- WITATIJII mome and dady said they we all the candies, after I slept.
+I was shocked at first but then I said its oky --- I just want you to be happy and upt over the situation but I stanked a treasure hunt in home as I know they can never and this much candy in one night I saanned the entire home.
+I went through all the closets now I was getting upset the to storage room.
+It was dark in there , I heard some something noise and then saw something small move infront of me- Brause of terror I bumped into a shelf and stood there the bump caused the shelf to move and the cauchy bag on top dropped on my head.
 I was scool happy to have my candy back!
-I went and showed it to man and doct hand they sout they githen follow with me and chared the success of my trebleure Kunt with them as they were just (kidding) with me.
+I went and showed it to man and doct hand they sout they gust jokech with me and chared the success of my trebleure Kunt with them as they were just (kidding) with me.